 The Pacific Resilience Fund, supported through the generosity of people like you, is directly available to South Pacific communities to invest in their resilience to climate change.

-URGENT APPEAL – PPP has just issued an urgent fundraising appeal in support of Samoan response to the Measles epidemic.
+URGENT APPEAL – PPP has just issued an urgent fundraising appeal to help respond to COVID and Cyclone Harold.
 Read more and contribute HERE

 The South Pacific region experiences among the highest frequency and severity of natural disasters in the world.
 This vulnerability continues to increase each year with the intensifying negative impacts of climate change.
 In 2007, the IPCC reported that the countries of the South Pacific are among the most vulnerable in the world to climate change.